MichaelCurrin/trends/_posts/2020-03-09-corona-virus.md

 - [Canceled flights due to coronavirus](https://flowingdata.com/2020/02/21/canceled-flights-due-to-coronavirus/) on Flowing Data.
 - [Misleading or Not?
 A Chart Showing Coronavirus Fatality Rate (The Process #75)](https://flowingdata.com/2020/02/06/misleading-or-not-a-chart-showing-coronavirus-fatality-rate-the-process-75/) on Flowing Data.

-The rest of this post uses Google Trends graphs.

 ## Google Trends graphs